MervensVal/CreditCardProject/README.md

-This web application validates credit card information recieved from a user using JavaScript.
+This web application validates credit card information recieved from a user.
+It ensures that only accurate information is entered.